 DAY OF VISIT REMINDER: College representatives will need to enter Holy Names Academy through the front entrance at 728 – 21st Avenue East, Seattle, WA 98112.
 Please ring the doorbell and you will be greeted by our receptionist.
 After signing in as a guest, you will be directed upstairs to the College Counseling Office.

-It is imperative that you follow our school's parking policies as outlined HERE ("Parking & Driving").
-Click HERE for a map showing street parking restrictions for all school-related parking.
+It is imperative that you follow our school's parking policies.
+Click HERE for a PDF map showing policies and street-parking restrictions for all school-related parking.

 The Holy Names Academy library is an integral part of all student academic achievement.
 The library’s collection of print and digital materials supports the curriculum, faculty and students.
 The library is an open space for the HNA community, where the Academy’s mission of gospel values, ethics, and excellence thrive on a daily basis.